-A study over the years by Best Doctors and the National Coalition on Health Care found that 60% of the doctors surveyed believed misdiagnosis exists in anywhere from zero to 10 percent of all cases.
-However, a study by the BMJ Quality and Safety journal shows that 28% of cases involve misdiagnosis, leading to approximately 40,000 patient deaths.
+The National Coalition on Health Care found that 60% of the doctors surveyed believed misdiagnosis occurs in zero to 10 percent of all cases.
+However, a study by BMJ Quality and Safety showed that 28% of cases involve misdiagnosis, leading to approximately 40,000 patient deaths.

 Cancer misdiagnosis is one of the most concerning forms of medical malpractice.
-Time consumption is one cause of misdiagnosis, but doctors must take the time and precautions to ensure they’re diagnosing cancer accurately.
+Time consumption is one cause of misdiagnosis, but doctors must take the time and precautions to accurately diagnose cancer and other conditions.

-Some of the things that doctors can do to stop misdiagnosis include:
+Some of the things doctors and their employers can do to stop misdiagnosis include:

 - Advanced condition training